pandoracore/typhon-spec/README.md

 *Dr Maxim Orlovsky, [BICA Labs](http://bicalabs.org) & [Pandora Project](https://manifesto.ai)*

-**NB: This is the work in progress protocol draft.
-Fell free to propose PR's and discuss using GitHub issues**
+**NB: This protocol draft is the work in progress.
+Feel free to propose PR's and discuss using GitHub issues**

 Typhon is Bitcoin second-layer technology – the same kind as Lightning network.
 You can think of it as of massively-scalable multiparty payment channels.
 The protocol defines the process of sidechain formation and operation on top of the main Bitcoin blockchain.
 It is censorship-resistant, permissionless and agnostic to the particular consensus and blockchain formation protocol used by sidechain implementations.

 Name Typhon comes from Greek mythology, it's a kind of multi-coiled snake or dragon that is able to bring storms:  "multiple coils" serve as an analogy to multiple sidechains, while "storms" are the analogy for supreme qualities of this 2nd layer technology as compared to simple payment channels.

-*Lightning ⚡️ brings thunderbolt 🌩 – Typhon 🐉 brings typhoon🌪*
+*Lightning⚡️ brings thunderbolt🌩 – Typhon🐉 brings typhoon🌪*

 Motivation / Cover Letter
 ---